 In this tutorial you will learn how to install WordPress in minutes with cPanel using two popular software installation scripts:

-In addition to the step-by-step written tutorials, we also suggest watching the videos listed in our WordPress Installation Video Tutorials section.
+In addition to the detailed step-by-step tutorials in the WordPress installation module, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.

 How To Install WordPress On Your Domain Using cPanel